vladaindjic/DLAE/README.md

 ## Realtime logs and alarms analytics
 An average informational system is usually built of lots of workstations and couple of servers.
-If the machines are connected to the internet, then they represent the potential threat for hacker attack.
+If the machines are connected to the internet, then they represent the potential threat for hacker attacks.
-In order to prevent and detect security breaches in informational system, each workstation and server generate a tons of logs.
+In order to prevent and detect security breaches in informational system, each workstation and server generate tons of logs.
 These logs should be processed in realtime, so that reaction to threats could be made on time.

 This project propose a system that can be used for realtime logs monitoring and alarms detection.